 This is a good choice for smaller gardens, with a height and spread of 12ft x 9ft.
 It prefers clay, loam and sandy soils and thrives in full sun or partial shade.
-Beautiful white flowers in summer are followed by red and purple leaves in autumn.
+Beautiful white flowers in summer are followed by red and purple leaves in fall.

 Acer rubrum – red maple

 The red maple is a classic tree for fall color.
-Red Maple trees grow best in nutrient-rich well-drained soil, but are tolerant of poorer soils.
+Red maple trees grow best in nutrient-rich well-drained soil, but are tolerant of poorer soils.
 While these trees need regular watering at first, they tend to become tolerant to drought and are generally low-maintenance trees for homeowners.
-Red Maples grow best in full sun, but are also tolerant of partial sun to partial shade.
+Red maples grow best in full sun, but are also tolerant of partial sun to partial shade.

-‘October Glory’ is a cultivar of Red Maple known for its stunning orange-red fall color.
+‘October Glory’ is a cultivar of red maple known for its stunning orange-red fall color.

 ‘Red Sunset’ has a rounded pyramidal shape.
 This modern introduction is very cold hardy, and can be grown in Zones 3-9.